Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

 END:VCALENDAR
 ```

-To convert the task to iCalendar format and back:
+To convert the task to iCalendar format and back, follow these steps:

 - To convert an iCalendar string to a task:

   1. Retrieve the default system calendar using the `getDefaultCalendar()` method of the `CalendarManager` interface (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarManager) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarManager) applications).

-     With the parameter, specify the calendar type as task.
+     With the parameter, specify the calendar type as task:

      ```
      var calendar = tizen.calendar.getDefaultCalendar('TASK');